 At CCS, we help many people to get through this neutral zone, by taking time to clarify who they are and what they want.

-Do book one of our free Introductory meetings to find out more about career coaching and how it can help you cope with redundancy.
+Do book one of our free Introductory consultations to find out more about career coaching and how it can help you cope with redundancy.